[FAQ-1] Kumano Kodo Maps & Routes: A Complete Beginner’s FAQ

-In this article, we, the operators of SEN.RETREAT, an accommodation facility on the Kumano Kodo, introduce the questions we are often asked in an easy-to-understand FAQ format.
+In this article, we—the team behind SEN.RETREAT, an accommodation on the Kumano Kodo—answer the questions we’re most often asked in a clear, easy-to-follow FAQ.

-Q1: Where can I get an official Kumano Kodo route map?
+Q1: Where can I get the Kumano Kodo route map?

-Official route maps of the Kumano Kodo are available free of charge at tourist information centres such as the Tanabe City Tourist Centre and the Kumano Hongu Tourist Association.
-While it is safer to get a paper map locally, saving the data on your smartphone in advance can be useful in case of emergency.
+Official Kumano Kodo route maps are available free of charge at local tourist information centres, including the Tanabe City Tourist Information Centre and the Kumano Hongu Tourist Association.
+While picking up a paper map on-site is safest, saving the map files to your smartphone in advance is helpful in case of an emergency.

 ▶ TANABE Tourist Information Center